montanotavio/RemoveOfferUpAds/README.md

 To Use this extension:

-- pull the repository
+- Pull the repository

-- enable chromium developer options
+- Enable chromium developer options

-- click load unpack and select the folder
+- Click load unpack and select the folder

 I will try to upload this to the webstore so more people can use it!